TypeTogether/Playwrite/sources/build-models-HowTo-README.md

-# Howto Build font models
+# How to Build font models

 ## Build instructions